tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/push_queries.md

 **Subscribe** refers to the action of a client or consumer connecting to a query result stream and **receiving** continuous updates as new data arrives or the state of the underlying stream or table changes.

-When you subscribe to a push query in `ksqlDB`, you establish a connection between the client application and the `ksqlDB` server, enabling the client to receive and process the continuously pushed query results.
+When you subscribe to a push query in `ksqlDB.RestApi.Client`, you establish a connection between the client application and the `ksqlDB` server, enabling the client to receive and process the continuously pushed query results.

 Implementing the `IObserver<T>` interface: